Beforerr/dotfiles/README.md

 - Use `Homebrew` exclusively for casks (applications);
 - Use [just](https://just.systems) for automation (see [Justfile](./home/justfile)).
 - Sync application settings with [mackup](https://github.com/lra/mackup) (see [mackup.cfg](./home/private_dot_mackup.cfg)).
   - Note:
     - `mackup` is not used for syncing dotfiles, mostly for private application settings (such as `rclone`, `espanso` and so on).
     - It is better to specify the application settings in the `.mackup.cfg` file (whitelist instead of blacklist).
+- Use [`Garden`](https://garden-rs.gitlab.io/index.html) for managing repositories

 ## General setup